irmen/cx16rockrunner/README.md

 TODO
 ----

-- Improve titlescreen:  dim the colors of the scrolling block background temporarily to make the text more legible

 - BUG: explodingdash.bd cave 1 (or 0-test cave C) on the right side: the explosions keep restarting  into a giant column of flame caused by the way animations are done: they're global for the tile *type* (explosion in this case) and get restarted for all tiles that are still going in the animation.